nnattawat/serverless-todo/README.md

 npm run destroy
 ```

-Checking cloud watch for the deploy function
+Checking cloud watch for the deployed function
 ```bash
 npm run log
 ```

+## Testing endpoint
+There is Postman script to test the endpoints.
+You can import files under `/postman` into Postman.
+Select `local` environment to test locally or select `dev` environment to test remote endpoints.
+Please update the `baseURL` to your API gateway endpoint.

-## Deploy multiple function for each path
+## Deploy multiple functions for different paths

 Currently, all endpoints under `/` are deployed into one function.
 This gives you benifit of preventing cold start in less frequently used path.